-The Company continues to review the One Million Dollar (\$1,000,000.00) limitation on compensation deductions set forth in sec.162(m) of the Internal Revenue Code in order to determine what action, if any, the Company will take.
-No action is proposed at the present time.
+The Company's policy is to pay all earned compensation regardless of whether it exceeds the One Million Dollar (\$1,000,000.00) limitation on compensation deductions set forth in Section 162(m) of the Internal Revenue Code.
+However, to ensure the maximum tax deductibility for the Company, the Company has elected to request shareholder approval of the existing incentive compensation plan.
+A description of this Plan appears above under the caption "Proposal to Approve the Performance Bonus Plan."